ihmeuw/pseudopeople/docs/source/noise/index.rst

     - Note that "borrowed" SSN only applies to the W-2 and 1099 dataset
   * - Income
     - W-2 and 1099
-    - Leave a field blank, make typos
+    - Leave a field blank, write the wrong digits, make typos
     -
   * - Employer ID
     - W-2 and 1099